uxdxdev/uxdxdev.github.io/content/blog/ac-visitor-center-post-mortem/index.md

 The web application will function similar to a visitor center, a place for people to arrive and relax while they wait to visit an island.
 The visitor center has two types of users, the **owner** of the visitor center, and the **visitor** trying to get to the island.
 Each user type has different requirements of the visitor center and the waiting queue inside.

 The visitor center must be running in a browser to operate correctly, by fetching real-time data for status updates.
 It also has a status of open or closed to signify when the owner is online or offline.
 The waiting queue may be locked or unlocked by the owner to control the flow of visitors.
-And the visitor center must also provide a code so user can successfully create a connection to visit an island.
+And the visitor center must also provide a code so that users can successfully create a connection to visit an island.

 Each user type has different requirements of the visitor center, some of which are listed below as user stories.